-This PY 2022 CAPER reports on the third year of the City of Meriden's 5-Year 2020-2024 Consolidated Plan (Strategic Plan) and there are currently no changes to the overall strategies identified in the Plan.
+PY 2023 is the fourth year of the City of Meriden's 5-Year 2020-2024 Consolidated Plan (Strategic Plan) and there are currently no changes to the overall strategies identified in the Plan.
 The priority needs and goals continue to serve as the basis of the 5-Year Strategic Plan.